-You are currently viewing Them Dawgs Can Swim!
+You are currently viewing University of Georgia Aquatics

 University of Georgia Aquatics

 There is a lot more to consider when maintaining these colossal giants of competition and wellness than one might think.
-Pool Operators face a myriad of challenges above and beyond balancing the mega gallonage at a body of water whose role serves as recreational, fitness, and sports venue.
-If you recall, in August we spoke with Duke University’s Abi Schaefer.
-This month University of Georgia’s Director of Aquatics, Alex Nichols, joins us to discuss some of the intricacies of operating a collegiate swimming pool.
+Pool Operators face a myriad of challenges beyond balancing the mega-gallonage at a body of water that serves as a recreational, fitness, and sports venue.
+If you recall, in August, we spoke with Duke University’s Abi Schaefer.
+This month, University of Georgia’s Director of Aquatics, Alex Nichols, joins us to discuss some of the intricacies of operating a collegiate swimming pool.
 Here is what Alex had to say:

 Alex Nichols